mweyrich28/vimwiki_utils/README.md

 ### `VimwikiUtilsGenerateIndex`
 Generates a list of all files in `3_tags`.
 You can put this list into your root `README.md` / `index.md`.

+### `VimwikiUtilsRename`
+Due to the adjusted `wiki structure`, the default `VimwikiRename` doesn't work as expected.
+This `function` fixes said issue, it uses several matching patterns to identify links and replaces them using `sed`.

 ## Embedding And Editing Of Screenshots